metadoc/metadoc.js/README.md

 In addition to tags, there are a number of recognized flags that can be used to annotate a documentation snippet.

-- `protected` Identifies a protected method/attribute.
+- `@protected` Identifies a protected method/attribute.
-- * `deprecated` Indicates the feature will no longer be available in a future version.
+- * `@deprecated` Indicates the feature will no longer be available in a future version.
-- * `experimental` Indicates the feature is not considered "production ready".
+- * `@experimental` Indicates the feature is not considered "production ready".
-- `warning` Provides a warning message.
+- `@warning` Provides a warning message.
-- `hidden` Indicates the feature should be hidden but not removed from the documentation.
+- `@hidden` Indicates the feature should be hidden but not removed from the documentation.
-- `singleton` Indicates a class is a singleton.
+- `@singleton` Indicates a class is a singleton.
-- `interface` Indicates a class is an interface.
+- `@interface` Indicates a class is an interface.
-- `static` Indicates a method is static.
+- `@static` Indicates a method is static.
-- `since`* Identifies the version and/or date when the feature is generally available.
+- `@since`* Identifies the version and/or date when the feature is generally available.
 This is typically used to identify new features that have been added to the original platform.

 ---